Andrew-S-Rosen/mof-adsorbate-initializer/docs/diatomics.rst

 |Ni-BTP|

 The metal (Ni) sites are shown in silver.
 This MOF has a sodalite-like structure with square planar Ni cations.
-Neat!

-.. |Ni-BTP| image:: _static/Ni-BTP.png
-   :align: middle

 -----------
 Homoatomic